 Race: African Americans are more likely to develop prostate cancer and have more than twice the risk of dying from it.
 Conversely, Asian men who live in Asia have the lowest risk; however when they migrate to the west, their risk increases.

 Family history: A man with a father or brother who developed prostate cancer has a twofold-increased risk for developing it.
 This risk is further increased if the cancer was diagnosed at a younger age (less than 55 years of age) or affected three or more family members.
+You should discuss with your Doctor if you have a family history of not only prostate cancer, but also breast cancer, colon cancer, or pancreatic cancer.

 Where you live: The risk of developing prostate cancer for men who live in rural China is 2% and for men in the United States is 17%.
 When Chinese men move to the western culture, their risk increases substantially; men who live north of 40 degrees latitude (north of Philadelphia, Columbus, Ohio, and Provo, Utah) have the highest risk for dying from prostate cancer of any men in the United States – this effect appears to be mediated by inadequate sunlight during three months of the year which reduces vitamin D levels.

-The factors above are difficult or impossible to change, however, there are many things that men can do to reduce or delay their risk of developing prostate cancer.
+Unfortunately, the factors above are difficult or impossible to change, however, there are many things that men can do to reduce or delay their risk of developing prostate cancer.
 Why is prostate cancer so common in the Western culture and much less so in Asia, and why when Asian men migrate to western countries the risk of prostate cancer increases over time?
 We believe the major risk factor is diet – foods that produce oxidative damage to DNA.
 What can you do about it to prevent or delay the onset of the disease?

 1. Eat fewer calories or exercise more so that you maintain a healthy weight.